Wilhelm I: Early life and military career

-During the Revolutions of 1848, William successfully crushed a revolt in Berlin that was aimed at Frederick William IV.
+During the Revolutions of 1848, Wilhelm successfully crushed a revolt in Berlin that was aimed at Frederick William IV.
 The use of cannons made him unpopular at the time and earned him the nickname Kartätschenprinz (Prince of Grapeshot).
 Indeed, he had to flee to England for a while, disguised as a merchant.
 He returned and helped to put down an uprising in Baden, where he commanded the Prussian army.
-In October 1849, he became governor-general of Rhineland and Westfalia, with a seat at the Electoral Palace in Koblenz.
+In October 1849, he became governor-general of the Rhine Province and Province of Westphalia, with a seat at the Electoral Palace, Koblenz.